-For mums on the go, travel cots are an essential buy.
-A travel cot will give your baby a familiar, secure place to sleep when you’re away from home.
-Our buying guide gives you everything you need to know about travel cots, to help you decide whether they are right for you and your baby.
+Whether it’s a weekend with the in-laws, or that first family holiday, a travel cot is an essential purchase.
+Not only it will give your baby a familiar, secure place to sleep when you’re away from home, it can also prove useful when at home for naps downstairs, or outside in the summer.
+This is our handy buying guide, which gives you everything you need to know about travel cots, to help you decide which one is right for you and your baby.

-Whether you need a travel cot depends on where and how often you go away, plus whether it might prove useful at home for naps downstairs, as a playpen to keep a crawling or toddling child safe or for guests’ babies.
+This really depends on where and how often you go away.
+That said, many of our mums find a travel cot proves useful at home for naps downstairs, as a playpen to keep a crawling or toddling child safe or for guests’ babies.

 Smaller travel cots are unlikely to see you through until your child can sleep in a proper bed (at the age of two or three), so you’ll end up having to buy a second one to tide you over.
 Also, consider whether the travel cot is suitable for your baby’s usual bedding.
 If not, you’ll also need to budget for buying new sheets.

-Obviously you’ll want your baby to be as comfortable as possible.
-If a travel cot mattress is too thin she might not be comfortable and find it hard to sleep.
+Obviously, you’ll want your baby to be as comfortable as possible to ensure he gets a quiet night’s sleep.
+If a travel cot mattress is too thin he might not be comfortable and find it hard to sleep.
 Self-inflating mattresses are a good option, as they tend to be thick when in use, but also fold down compactly.
 Also, check how difficult the cot sides and mattress will be to clean between uses.
 Most mattresses have a wipe-clean, waterproof cover, which isn’t removable, while some feature a softer machine-washable cotton cover.

 Travel cots occasionally come with extras, such as an integral mobile, music player, changing tray or even a night light.
 None of these are essential, particularly as you can usually find portable travel equivalents

 What are the best travel cots on the market?